596acres/urbanreviewer/plans/Bronx/Washington Bathgate/index.md

 ---
 layout: plan
-title: "Washington Bathgate"
+title: Washington Bathgate
 permalink: index.html
+published: true
 ---

 The Washington Bathgate plan was adopted in 1992 and expires in 2032.
-It delineates low-, moderate-, and middle-income housing for the site.
+It delineates low-, moderate-, and middle-income housing for the lots in the plan area.